ThinkR-open/fusen/README.md

 in a specific way so that at the end, you can magically `inflate()` it to let a nice package appear.

-## Aknowledgments
+## Acknowledgments

--   Thanks to Deemah who asked me to go further ‘Rmd first’ after my presentation at use’R 2019 in Toulouse: [‘The “Rmd first” method: when projects start with documentation’](https://github.com/statnmap/prez/blob/master/2019-07_useR_Toulouse.pdf) (Video on Youtube: <https://youtu.be/cB1BCxFbhtk>).
+-   Thanks to Deemah who asked me to go further ‘Rmd first’ after my presentation at useR 2019 in Toulouse: [‘The “Rmd first” method: when projects start with documentation’](https://github.com/statnmap/prez/blob/master/2019-07_useR_Toulouse.pdf) (Video on Youtube: <https://youtu.be/cB1BCxFbhtk>).